Saipradyumnagoud/Bus-booking-portal/README.md

 5. Enter the names of all passengers.
 6. Review the total price and confirm the booking.

+## Support

-Feel free to reach out if you encounter any issues or have suggestions for improvement!
+Feel free to reach out via [GitHub Issues](https://github.com/Saipradyumnagoud/Bus-booking-portal/issues) if you encounter any issues or have suggestions for improvement!